murrayds/literature/MobilityNotes.md

 ---
 ## |A|

+### Abel, G. J., & Sander, N. (2014).
+Quantifying Global International Migration Flows.
+Science, 343(6178), 1520–1522. https://doi.org/10.1126/science.1248676

+Abel & Sander (2014)

+**Tags:** Migration; General; Temporal; Stocks; Flows

+The authors derive values quantifying migration 'flow' between countries from the data of migrant stocks in 196 countires collected by the UN between 1990 and 2010.
+The amount and nature of migration has changed drastically over the course of this period, decreasing in the 1990-2000 period due to the ending of several armed conflicts and crises.
+Specific findings include:

+- African migrants in Sub-Saharan Africa primarily migrate within the continent
+- Migration flows originating in Asia and South America tended to be more sptially focused than were flows out of Europe
+- Almost all the largest flows occured within or to neighboring regions, though some stand out, such as flows between South Asia to North America and from South America to Southern Europe.

+The primary contribution of this paper is mostly methodological—they propose a means of understanding global migration flows based on changes in migration stock data.

 ### Ackers, L. (2008).
 Internationalisation, Mobility and Metrics: A New Form of Indirect Discrimination?
 Minerva, 46(4), 411–435. https://doi.org/10.1007/s11024-008-9110-2

 Ackers (2008)